akshayak/fsftn/readme.txt

-this is my first file for git
+this is my first file for git. this is second line.